silvestrelosada/wpsolr-search-engine/readme.txt

 16. Admin: Change all front-end texts in admin

 == Changelog ==

+= 5.8 =
+* Front-end search page Ajax: replace deprecated JQuery .live() by .on()

+= 5.7 =
+* Add an indexing option: post excerpt can be indexed with post content, and appear in autocomplete and highlighted results.
+* WARNING: this will require you to re-index all your documents.
+It can take a while if you have a large amount of documents in your WP database.

+= 5.6 =
+* Fix bug "Headers already sent" when activating the plugin.

+= 5.5 =
+* One-click generation and setup of a fully working online Solr index.
+More than enough to fully test WPSOLR in a few minutes.
+* Fix bug in Solr when emptying Solr indexes.

+= 5.4 =
+* Improve search speed by 2-3 times.
+* Fix bug in category facet.
+* WARNING: this will require you to re-index all your documents.
+It can take a while if you have a large amount of documents in your WP database.

+= 5.3 =
+* Update documentation.

+= 5.2 =
+* New admin option to expand shortcodes found in posts content before indexing in Solr, rather than stripping them.
+* WARNING: this will require you to re-index all your documents.
+It can take a while if you have a large amount of documents in your WP database.
+* Remove HTML and php tags from custom fields before indexing in Solr.
+* WARNING: this will require you to re-index all your documents.
+It can take a while if you have a large amount of documents in your WP database.
+* New admin option to control the size of the results snippets (highlighting fragment size).
+* New admin option to re-index all the posts, without deleting the index.

+= 5.1 =
+* Use custom fields also in search, autocomplete and suggestions (did you mean).
+Until now, custom fields where only displayed as facets.
+* WARNING: this will require you to re-index all your documents.
+It can take a while if you have a large amount of documents in your WP database.

+= 5.0 =
+* Fix error while updating the Solr index when post/page are published or trashed.

+= 4.9 =
+* Fully support multi-language search form and search results with the plugin WPML (tested for WPML Multilingual CMS > 3.1.6).
+* Use .mo files to translate the search form and search results front-end texts.
+* Manage several Solr indexes.
+* The search page is now /search-wpsolr (to be sure it does not exist yet).
+Migrate your /search-results page content if you customized it.

+= 4.8 =
+* Index the shortcodes content when stripping shortcodes tags.
+* WARNING: this will require you to re-index all your documents.
+It can take a while if you have a large amount of documents in your WP database.

 = 4.7 =
 * (Screenshot 6) A new option can prevent/enforce submitting the search form after selecting a value from the autocomplete list.